Let us adore the Lord, for it is he who made us.

 Born in London in 1801, he was for over twenty years an Anglican clergyman and Fellow of Oriel College, Oxford.
 His studies of the early Church led him progressively towards Catholicism, and in 1845 he embraced “the one true fold of the Redeemer”.
 In 1847 he was ordained priest and went on to found the Oratory of St Philip Neri in England.
 He was a prolific and influential writer on a variety of subjects.
 In 1879 he was created Cardinal by Pope Leo XIII.
 Praised for his humility, unstinting care of souls and contributions to the intellectual life of the Church, he died in Birmingham on 11 August 1890.

-He was beatified by Pope Benedict XVI at a ceremony in Birmingham on 19 September 2010.
+He was beatified by Pope Benedict XVI at a ceremony in Birmingham on 19 September 2010, and canonized by Pope Francis in Rome on 13 October 2019.

 About the author of the Second Reading in today's Office of Readings: